amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.2-draft.rst

      * [S] `"max_n_subcycle_transport`" [int] Maximum number of level-0 subcycled transport time steps for each flow step.
 Transport will be limited by an advective CFL stability constriant, so this will contribute to limiting the over step size taken. (default: `"10`", suggested values: 1 ...
 20)

-     * [S] `"cfl`" [double] Fraction of stability-limited maximum time step allowed by the advective transport scheme.  (default: `"1`", suggested values: .01 ...
-1)

    * [S] `"Adaptive Mesh Refinement`" [list] Additional details related to the adaptive mesh refinement algorithm.
 Optional.

      * [S] `"Number Of AMR Levels`" [int] Maximum number of adaptive levels, including the base grid (default=1)

      * [S] `"Refinement Ratio`" [Array(int)] Grid spacing ratio between adjacent refinement levels.
 One value required for each coarse level.
 Only values of 2 or 4 are supported.

      * [S] `"Do AMR Subcycling`" [bool] For integration of transport and chemistry, AMR subcycling time-steps each level with the same ratio of dx/dt, the levels are integrated and synchronized recursively.
 If "`False"`, the time step is identical across levels.

      * [S] `"Regrid Interval`" [Array(int)] Number of base (coarse) grid time steps between regrid operations (one value > 0 required for each coarse level)

      * [S] `"Blocking Factor`" [Array(int)] Number by which each grid per level is evenly divisable in each dimension (typically used to guarantee multigrid hierachy depth).
 A single value implies that the same is to be used for all levels, otherwise one value is required for each fine level.

      * [S] `"Number Error Buffer Cells`" [Array(int)] Number of coarse cells automatically tagged to surround user-tagged cells prior to generation of fine grids.
 Used to guarantee buffer between refinement levels.

      * [S] `"Maximum Grid Size`" [Array(int)] Size of largest dimension of any mesh generated at each level.
 A single value implies that the same value is to be used for all levels.

      * [S] `"Refinement Indicators`" [list] A list of user-labeled refinement indicators, REFINE.
 Criteria will be applied in the order listed.

       * [S] REFINE [list] A user-defined label for a single refinement criteria indicator function.
 Definition of the criteria must indicate `"Field Name`" (the name of a known derive field), `"Regions`" (a list of user-named regions over which this criteria is to apply) and one of the following parameters:

        * [S] `"Value Greater`" [double] The threshold value.
 For each coarse cell, if the value of the given field is larger than this value, tag the cell for refinement

        * [S] `"Value Less`" [double] The threshold value.
 For each coarse cell, if the value of the given field is smaller than this value, tag the cell for refinement

        * [S] `"Adjacent Difference Greater`" [double] The threshold value.
 For each coarse cell, if the maximum difference of the values for the given field between adjacent neighbors is larger than this value, tag the cell for refinement.

        * [S] `"Inside Region`" [bool] Set this TRUE if all coarse cells in the identified list of regions should be tagged for refinement.

        Additionally, the following optional parameters are available:

        * [S] `"Maximum Refinement Level`" [int] If set, this identifies the highest level of refinement that will be triggered by this indicator

        * [S] `"Start Time`" [double] If set, this identifies the time after which this criteria will be applied

        * [S] `"End Time`" [double] If set, this identifies the time before which this criteria will be applied

   * [S] `"Diffusion Discretization Control`" [list] Additional details related to the parabolic diffusion solver.
 Optional.
 Details to be added.